tc39/notes/es9/2018-11/nov-27.md

 DE: Prior to proposing the outreach groups, we discussed text-based communication mechanisms and lots of hesitation.
 I really think there are different groups of people who are receptive in different forms of communications.
 Changing the environment in github, having an open call...
 I agree we need to improve this situation in es-discuss but I don't think this will improve the feedback we're getting from frameworks.
 We wouldn't be engaging the same people.

-ARE: I just wanted to mention, later in this meeting or in January, there will be a breakout session about how you can express your ideas better, and one of the topics will be es-discuss.
+AKI: I just wanted to mention, later in this meeting or in January, there will be a breakout session about how you can express your ideas better, and one of the topics will be es-discuss.

 BT: Have we run the legal requirements by anyone?
 Have any lawyers?
 I can find one.
 I am concerned for asking with consensus with a group that doesn't know what to say.